-In Cisco IOS, a static firewall can be deployed in a router by using access control lists.
-An ACL is a sequence of rules, each rule contains a matching criterion and an action to perform to every packet matching that criterion.
+In Cisco IOS, a static firewall may be deployed in a router by using access control lists.
+An ACL is a sequence of rules, each rule contains a matching criteria specification and an action to perform to every packet matching that criteria.
 Typical actions are permit or deny.

-Each packet's characteristics are confronted sequentially with each rule in the ACL until a match is found, if so, the corresponding action is performed on the packet (permit or deny).
+Each packet's characteristics are confronted sequentially with each rule in the ACL until a match is found, if so, the corresponding action is performed over the packet (permit or deny).